Cosmetic surgery in Australia: History

 The war gave the dishonoured trade a respected name through the treatment and resurrection of returned war veterans, with shattered physical traits.
 The century gave rise to anaesthetics and Antiseptics prompting an increase in the number of surgeries being performed.
 But with this heroic status and development of techniques came the taboo ideology cast upon cosmetic surgery as the trade filtered into the population, with civilians un-pleased with their aesthetic appearance undergoing surgery.
 In turn the need for secrecy arose as people felt the need to hide the truth about their surgical endeavours.
 From here a surgeon by the name of Henry Junius Schireson, acquired his license to practice throughout multiple states of America, who became known in 1923 when he performed rhinoplasty on a Jewish actress Fanny Brice in her New York apartment, giving birth to the booming trade of cosmetic surgery for everyday civilians.

 Benjamin Rank was an Australian trained by Gillies himself who in the 1940s governed the Royal Melbourne Hospital which was the first plastic surgery unit within Australia.
 It was in 1956 that plastic surgery was acknowledged by the Royal Australia College of Surgeons as a separate specialty trade of plastic surgery.
 Today, the Australian Society of Plastic Surgeons Inc. founded in 1917, commonly known as ASPS, was founded in 1970 with the aim to uphold the integrity of the plastic surgery field (inclusive of cosmetic and reconstructive surgery) within Australia.
 Today, the deliverance of the highest quality surgeries is at the forefront of their work.
 They govern the AMC accredited Surgical Education and Training (SET) Program within Australia.

 Walter Yoe, a patient of Harold Gillies who received flap surgery.

 Development of modern techniques

 Non-invasive treatments

 The development of different techniques within the field of cosmetic surgery has led to the innovation of non-invasive methods.
 Nine percent of the Australian population have undergone a non-invasive form of cosmetic surgery.
 Numerous surgeries are now performed using these techniques as opposed to open surgery methods which have been used in the past.
 This adaptation has led to a reduction in cost, time, scarring and pain involved with these procedures.
+As non-invasive cosmetic procedures have become more widely adopted, specialist cosmetic dermatology practices have expanded the range of treatments offered beyond traditional surgical interventions.
+For example, Dr Refresh, a cosmetic dermatology practice in Sydney, provides non-surgical skin rejuvenation, laser-based treatments, and body contouring procedures alongside medical dermatology services.
 Through the development of aiding surgical instruments such as a viewing scope or Lasers (see below), this shift has been made possible, reducing the incision site resulting in a faster recovery time for patients.
 Examples of non-invasive surgeries are as muscle relaxants, such as Botox or Dysport.